FaeInterestingWorld/.github/profile/README.md

 - Likely not created directly by humans as humans do not know how to make them
 - Possible that the combination of ideas needed is already in the research papers
   - May be made unintentionally by Non-independent AGIs in their bid for more efficiency

+_Recommendation: Due to the need to get through the near term (5 years) in one piece and mitigating potentially harmful non-independent AGIs / AIs, we should spend more resources on addressing non-independent AGIs / AIs first (95%), compared to Independent AGIs research such as this Initiative (5%)._

 ## Scope